 Lmfao should i whoop him now or later pic.twitter.com/mZEJsWWn4W

 It didn’t take long at all for Jariel to figure out just how quickly he could get through his homework with Alexa’s help.
 The Amazon Echo had only been in the home for only one week.

 “The funny thing is that math is actually his favorite subject,” his mom, 24-year-old Yerelyn Cueva, told the New York Post.
 “I was surprised because he knows this stuff.
 He was just being lazy.
 Taking a shortcut.”

 And she’s right.
 Asking Alexa is even easier than googling the answers, especially for young children who may not have access to a computer, smartphone or tablet.

 Cueva is now trying to figure out how to keep her son from using Alexa as his homework helper.
 “I’m probably going to have to turn it off so he doesn’t just keep on cheating,” she told the Post.

 Although this kid showed some ingenuity, most parents probably don’t want their smart speakers doing their child’s homework for them.
 But you don’t have to unplug your Echo to keep Alexa from interacting with your children.

 For starters, the easiest way to prevent it is by disabling the microphone by tapping the button on top of the device.
 But it’s also completely reversible if your child knows that bringing Alexa back is as simple as pushing the same button a second time.

 Now there’s also FreeTime, which is parental control for Alexa and other Amazon devices and services.
 With the service, parents can set screen time limits, filter age-appropriate content, and stop access to smart home devices.

-You can learn more about the service by clicking here, or just open the Alexa app on your smartphone to enable the service.
+You can learn more about the service by clicking here, or you can just open the Alexa app on your smartphone to enable the service.